-General Can I submit a stockholder question in advance of the Annual Meeting?
-How can I attend the Annual Meeting with the ability to ask a question and/or vote2 Do I need to register to attend the Annual Meeting virtually?
-1 1 1 How can I vote online at the meeting?
-Why are you holding a virtual meeting instead of a physical meeting?
-What if I have trouble accessing the Annual Meeting virtually?
-Record Date and Share Ownership 2 2 2 2 Revocability of Proxies Voting Solicitation of Proxies Quorum; Abstentions; Broker, Non-Votes 3 3 3 Deadline for Receipt of Stockholder Proposals.
-Householding Proposal 1: ELECTION OF TWO CLASS II DIRECTORS Proposal 1: ELECTION OF TWO CLASS II DIRECTORS Proposal 2: APPROVAL OF AN AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED CERTIFICATE OF INCORPORATION Proposal 3: TO APPROVOE THE COMPANY'S NON-EMPLOYEE DIRECTOR COMPENSATION PROGRAM 4 5 6 7 9 Proposal 4: RATIFICATION OF SELECTION OF ERNST & YOUNG LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023 Proposal 5: NON-BINDING ADVISORY VOTE ON THE 2022 EXECUTIVE COMPENSATION FOR THE COMPANY'S NAMED EXECUTIVE OFFICERS 9 Proposal 5: NON-BINDING, ADVISORY VOTE ON THE 2022 EAECOTIVE COMPENSATION FOR THE COMPANY'S NAMED EXECUTIVE OFFICERS Proposal 6: NON-BINDING, ADVISORY VOTE ON THE FREQUENCY OF NON-BINDING ADVISORY VOTES ON THE EXECUTIVE COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS Directors and Executive Officers Security Ownership of Certain Beneficial Owners and Management Executive Compensation and Other Matters 16 17 23 24 Report of the Compensation and The House's Report of the Compensation Committee of the Board of Directors Report of the Audit Committee of the Board of Directors Certain Relationships and Related Transactions Other Matters Appendix A: Form of Amended and Restated Certificate of Incorporation 38 39 41 41 42 Appendix B: Form of Non-employee Director Compensation Program 43
+General 1 Can I submit a stockholder question in advance of the Annual Meeting?
+1 How can I attend the Annual Meeting with the ability to ask a question and/or vote?
+1 Do I need to register to attend the Annual Meeting virtually?
+2 How can I vote online at the meeting?
+2 Why are you holding a virtual meeting instead of a physical meeting?
+2 What if I have trouble accessing the Annual Meeting virtually?
+2 Record Date and Share Ownership 2 Revocability of Proxies 3 Voting 3 Solicitation of Proxies 3 Quorum; Abstentions; Broker, Non-Votes 3 Deadline for Receipt of Stockholder Proposals 4 Householding 5 Proposal 1: ELECTION OF TWO CLASS II DIRECTORS 6 Proposal 2: APPROVAL OF AN AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED CERTIFICATE OF INCORPORATION 7 Proposal 3: TO APPROVE THE COMPANY'S NON-EMPLOYEE DIRECTOR COMPENSATION PROGRAM 9 Proposal 4: RATIFICATION OF SELECTION OF ERNST & YOUNG LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023 9 Proposal 5: NON-BINDING ADVISORY VOTE ON THE 2022 EXECUTIVE COMPENSATION FOR THE COMPANY'S NAMED EXECUTIVE OFFICERS 15 Proposal 6: NON-BINDING, ADVISORY VOTE ON THE FREQUENCY OF NON-BINDING ADVISORY VOTES ON THE EXECUTIVE COMPENSATION OF THE COMPANY'S NAMED EXECUTIVE OFFICERS 16 Directors and Executive Officers 17 Security Ownership of Certain Beneficial Owners and Management 23 Executive Compensation and Other Matters 24 Report of the Compensation Committee of the Board of Directors 38 Report of the Audit Committee of the Board of Directors 39 Certain Relationships and Related Transactions 41 Other Matters 41 Appendix A: Form of Amended and Restated Certificate of Incorporation 42 Appendix B: Form of Non-employee Director Compensation Program 43